rmdetres/codecademy-magiceightball/README.md

 # codecademy-magiceightball

-## The project takes a users input and returns a the magic eightballs answer.
+## The project takes a users input and returns the magic eightballs answer.